aumouvantsillage/guillaume.baierouge.fr/src/2020-11-08-my-first-dsl-with-racket.md

 1. [Execution](/2020/11/16/my-first-domain-specific-language-with-racket.-step-1:-execution):
    we will manually write some Racket code that implements the full adder example, and we will let Racket execute it.
-2. *Code generation*: based on the manually written code, we will develop a set of macros that convert a Tiny-HDL syntax tree into Racket code.
+2. [Code generation](/2020/11/23/my-first-domain-specific-language-with-racket.-step-2:-code-generation): based on the manually written code, we will develop a set of macros that convert a Tiny-HDL syntax tree into Racket code.
 3. *Semantic checking* (name resolution): in this step, we will write a basic semantic checker that infers the links between named references and the